Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 The task then becomes turning those cold customers into hot ones.

-With the effective sales funnel concept designed by ClickFunnels, the process of “warming up” customers is quicker and easier than ever.
+With the effective sales funnel concept designed by ClickFunnels, the process of “warming up” buyers is quicker and easier than ever.

 This process involves offering smaller commitments up front so customers get more comfortable and trust you more.